robitalec/2023-CSEE-reproducible-workflows-workshop/README.md

 ## Learning goals

+Overall

+-   Approach analyses in a more holistic way (whole project vs script by script)
+-   Share data across projects and software versions with minimal stress
+-   Use workflows that reduce analysis errors and mental load

+Section 1: Projects

+-   Construct a RStudio project that is thoroughly documented using file structure and data management best practices
+-   Use RStudio projects to effectively share their own work, and use other people's

+Section 2: Functions

+-   Read and understand structure of functions in R
+-   Refactor code into functions that do one thing
+-   Add tests and checks to ensure functions work and error when expected
+-   Recognize the value of functions as chunks of code that are reusable and easier to debug

+Section 3: Workflows

+-   (For a given project) map out relationships between inputs, outputs and analysis steps
+-   Identify discrete chunks/steps and write corresponding (or use available) functions
+-   Execute a workflow in {targets} that reads in data, performs a function, and saves an output
+-   Recognize the value of workflows for reducing mental load and improving efficiency

+Section 4: Reproducibility/Longevity

+-   Use {renv} to preserve current package versions to ensure the environment is reproducible, portable and isolated
+-   Use {conflicted} to detect conflicting function names

 ## Data

 Example data for this workshop is borrowed from the Palmer Long-Term Ecological Research (LTER).
 Here is the study description from the [Palmer LTER site](https://pallter.marine.rutgers.edu/):